Sunday, 27 November 2016

 In conclusion, one should ideally attempt to say the beracha in a way that satisfies the different views, either by having a small piece of fruit before one washes, or by eating another fruit that isn’t normal to eat during a meal, such as an apple.
 Alternately, one can eat the hors d'oeuvre together with bread and say no beracha.

 Question: I have an early morning work shift.
-Is it better to daven shacharis alone before I go, or to daven afterwards with a minyan?
+Is it better to daven shacharis alone before work or wait and daven later with a minyan?

 Visiting Israel During November